Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Proof of Main Result

 Now it is clear that

 where the last the equality is due to our definition of $\mathcal{D}(A)$ in \eqref{eq:infinitesimal}. \end{proof}

-It was shown in \cite{MR1245308} that $(A,\mathcal{D}(A))$ is indeed an infinitesimal generator of a Feller semigroup.
-By the uniqueness part of Hille-Yosida theorem; see e.g. Lemma \cite[Lemma 17.5]{MR4226142}, this Feller semigroup must coincide with $(P_t)$ generated by $X(\cdot)$.
-Hence, we have the following corollary.
+\begin{proof}[Proof of Theorem~\ref{thm}] It was shown in \cite{MR1245308} that $(A,\mathcal{D}(A))$ is indeed an infinitesimal generator of a Feller semigroup.
+By the uniqueness part of Hille-Yosida theorem; see e.g. Lemma \cite[Lemma 17.5]{MR4226142} and Proposition~\ref{prop:verification}, this Feller semigroup must coincide with $(P_t)$ generated by $X(\cdot)$.
+Furthermore since $t \mapsto \mathcal{F}_{\bs T(t)}$ is right-continuous, it implies that $X(\cdot)$ is a strong Markov process with filtration $(\mathcal{F}_{\bs T(t)})$, which concludes the result. \end{proof}